gve-sw/industrial-ppe-tracking/README.md

 Flask also serves as a listener for events pushed from CMX.
 MongoDB keeps a record of all the defined policies.

 Once a policy has been defined by the Operations team, it is sent to CMX in the form of a notification definition.
-Notifications are used by CMX to PUSH data to applications when certain events occur.
+Notifications are used by CMX to PUSH data back to the application only when the predefined conditions are fulfilled.

-The application defines a User A and a Zone B, and that it is interested in Movement data.
-When CMX sees User A in Zone B, it will fire a notification to the application as a POST message.
-The Flask application listens for POST messages
+### Environment
+This WIP implementation uses the CMX Location Sandbox for test data.
+Ngrok is used to give CMX a destination for notifications.
+Note that the Ngrok tunnel address will be different every time you load Ngrok and must be input in the webserver/settings.py file.

+The other applications are containerised and the container environment is managed by Docker Compose.
+Ensure you have Docker and Compose installed, and '''docker-compose up''' can be used to bring up the environment.